kokkos/kokkos-comm/docs/api/core.rst

 .. cpp:class:: KokkosComm::Req

-    A communication handle representing an asychronous communication.
-The communication is not complete until ``wait`` is called.
+    A communication handle representing an asychronous communication and an associated Kokkos execution space instance.
+The handle is scoped to the space instance used in the communication call that produced it.

     .. cpp:function:: MPI_Request &KokkosComm::Req::mpi_req()